Appointments & Services

 Psychiatric Services:

 - Students must make every effort to attend all scheduled psychiatric appointments.
-Students who miss two psychiatric appointments without notifying CAPS at least 24 hours in advance will no longer be eligible to use this service.
+Students who miss two psychiatric appointments without notifying CAPS at least 24 hours in advance may no longer be eligible to use this service.

 Services